COMP 290-01 Syllabus

 Audio or video recording of class meetings, lectures or discussions is prohibited without explicit permission of the instructor.
 Photographic records of whiteboards, projected slides or other visual media is also prohibited without explicit permission of the instructor.
 In any case where audio/video/photographic records are provided or permission is given for them to be made they are for personal use only.
 They may not be shared or redistributed and must be destroyed at the end of their usefulness or within one week following the termination of this course, whichever comes first.
 Similarly, any redistribution of sample code, homework solution sets or provided lab code is prohibited.
 Please note that all outside materials used in the course (readings/tutorials/assignments/projects/etc) are also be governed by their own licensing and copyright agreements.

 Dickinson values diverse types of learners and is committed to ensuring that each student is afforded equitable access to participate in all learning experiences.
-If you have (or think you may have) a learning difference or a disability – including a mental health, medical, or physical impairment – that would hinder your access to learning or demonstrating knowledge in this class, please contact Access and Disability Services (ADS).
-They will confidentially explain the accommodation request process and the type of documentation that Dean and Director Marni Jones will need to determine your eligibility for reasonable accommodations.
+If you have (or think you may have) a learning difference or a disability – including a mental health, medical, or physical condition – that would hinder your access to learning or demonstrating knowledge in this class, please contact Access and Disability Services (ADS).
+They will confidentially explain the accommodation request process and the type of documentation needed to determine your eligibility for reasonable accommodations.
 To learn more about available supports, go to www.dickinson.edu/ADS, email access@dickinson.edu, call (717)245-1734, or go to the ADS office in Room 005 of Old West, Lower Level (aka “the OWLL”).

 Accessibility

-This class meets and my office are located on the second floor of Tome Hall, which has an elevator, located to the left of the stairs inside the main entrance.
-If you require the use of an elevator to access our class or my office, please let me know.
+The room in which this class meets and my office are both located on the second floor of Tome Hall.
+Tome Hall has an elevator that is located to the left of the stairs inside the main building entrance.
+If you require the use of an elevator to access the second floor, please let me know, and be sure that ADS (access@dickinson.edu) knows as well.
 If there is ever a malfunction with the elevator, we will be notified by email, and I will consult with ADS to identify our options for that day.

-Sometimes stuff just happens, even more so in the challenging times in we currently find ourselves.
+Sometimes stuff just happens.
 Sometimes it is an unexpected sudden event such as an illness or family emergency.
 Other times it may be an ongoing issue or concern or an accumulation of smaller issues.
 Any of these things may affect your (or my) ability to focus or perform up to your (or my) potential through no shortcoming or fault of your (or my) own.
 Dickinson and this course provides a kind and caring community and we want to see you achieve at your full potential.
 So, if you are experiencing life events that are affecting your performance please don’t hesitate to talk to your instructor, your advisor or a member of the CARE Team.
 They will all be willing to talk with you, help to formulate a plan and/or connect you with others that may be able to assist.
 That said, it is still always best to contact the instructor in advance if you are going to miss a class meeting or an assignment due date.
-I will similarly communicate toy you any issues that I am facing in advance and we will adapt.
+I will similarly communicate to you any issues that I am facing in advance and we will adapt.